 As an extension of the company, the external recruiter's job is to present only qualified candidates who meet the job requirements (and often times, budget).
 So when they ask you about salary, they need to understand your true requirements.

 Recruiters first want to know if you’re qualified.
 Salary is secondary.

 Sometimes, if you’re an A-List Candidate (the perfect match and maybe a little more), they can represent your best wishes to maximize your offer.
-But first they have to understand the value you bring to the table.
+But, first they must understand the value you bring to the table.

-At this moment in discussions, many candidates throw out the same response as above: "I’m open."
-This is not helpful.
+At this moment in discussions, many candidates throw out: "I’m open."
+This is NOT helpful.

 You need to communicate your true feelings about salary as the recruiter will be able to set your expectations about the opportunity and allow you to evaluate whether you want to interview for the position.

 Keeping the recruiter in the dark, or worse yet, misleading the recruiter, can lead to a bad experience for you, them, and the hiring company.
 By knowing exactly what you are worth (your market value), you can offer a realistic range that is likely to be accepted.

 One caution: do your homework well when determining your value.
 Salary curves and data can be skewed.
 Don't rely on one online source, and don't believe everything you read.